-Not only in the field of automobiles, but also in other fields including information and communications sector (ICT sector), Brazil has introduced measures for drastic reductions or exemptions from indirect taxes on products, based on such requirements as carrying out "basic production process" (PPB) (manufacturing of certain parts and assembly of final products) in Brazil.
-As a result, the difference between effective tariff rates for imported products and those for domestic products has arisen.
+The Brazilian Government has introduced measures for drastic reductions or exemptions from indirect taxes on products in the automobile, information and communications (ICT), and other sectors, based on such requirements as carrying out "basic production process" (PPB) (manufacturing of certain parts and assembly of final products) in Brazil.
+As a result, the difference in effective tax rates between imported products and domestic products has arisen.